How Lifestyle Activities Enrich the Lives of Aged Care Residents

 Residential aged care facilities and nursing homes should make sure that they have a variety of lifestyle activities available for their residents.
 This will ensure that all of the resident’s needs are met and enjoy a fulfilling and enriching life in aged care.

-Lifestyle Activities For The Aged Care Population
+Leisure and Lifestyle Activities in Aged Care

 Now that we know how important lifestyle activities are for the elderly, what activities should we be planning for them?